wlmwu/nycu-os-capstone-2025/lab7/kernel/README.md

 make
 ```

-This will compile the kernel and produce the final bootloader image (`kernel8.img`).
+This will compile the kernel and produce the image (`kernel8.img`).

 ## Running the  Kernel

 ## Run with QEMU

-To run the bootloader kernel using QEMU, simply run:
+To run the kernel using QEMU, simply run:

 ```bash
 make run